 Your body allows you to act 24*7, including sleeping.
 Your body needs the right proportion of food and exercise.
 That proportion is critical as either people care too much about their body or do not care.
 My friend Joseph always looks at every food item’s nutritional contents before it goes inside his mouth.
 On a lighter note, I told him if he continues with this obsession, he will consume anti-anxiety medicines, not food.

 When I was in my 20’s, I used to loathe exercising.
-My standard response to joining a gym was: “Why to pay money and sweat profusely for 30 minutes?”
-My perception changed when one of my young colleagues in his 40’s had a heart attack on the office floor and expired.
+My standard response to joining a gym was: “Why pay money and sweat profusely for 30 minutes?”
+My perception changed when one of my young colleagues in his 40s had a heart attack on the office floor and expired.

 Why do you work?
-The answers could be money, job profile, promotion, boss, team, industry, etc. If you approach the task selfishly, i.e., what is in it for you, it will cause you to stress; thus, you will not perform at your optimum.
+The answers could be money, job profile, promotion, boss, team, industry, etc. If you approach the task selfishly, i.e., what is in it for you, it will cause you stress; thus, you will not perform at your optimum.
 You do not have any control over external factors and if those factors become the source of your motivation, you will suffer at some point.

 The world will be what it is, not what you want it to be.
 Instead, if you have an attitude of service toward your spouse, children, boss, or communities, your energy will increase manifold.
 Think about all the healthcare workers who are protecting us from this pandemic.
-They are inspired with a higher purpose to serve the country, and less concerned about their health and well-being.
+They are inspired with a higher purpose to serve the country and are less concerned about their health and well-being.